 Cyveillance has submitted the following response.

-Threats to national cyber infrastructure do not always come in the form of malware, viruses, or unpatched software.
+Threats to national cyber infrastructure do not always come in the form of Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs., viruses, or unpatched software.
 Domestic and international organized crime depends on the internet as a significant revenue source, enabling their further growth in cyberspace and “real world” influence.

 One particularly active arena of illicit activity online is illegal sale of pharmaceutical drugs.
 Illegal online pharmacies do not require the mandated face-to-face meeting between patient and caregiver before sending prescription medication to the buyer.
 The risks to consumers who use online pharmacies are many: